 Anyone who says otherwise is telling porky pies.

 You don’t need to fast, cut out carbs, drink weird and wonderful potions, exercise on an empty stomach 7 days a week….or any other pseudoscientific nonsense.
-The key is a calorie deficit, smart food portions, variety, following a clear plan, doing what you enjoy, including some exercise and having realistic expectations.
+The key is a calorie deficit.
+Along with smart food portions, variety, following a clear plan, doing what you enjoy, including some exercise and having realistic expectations.

-If you’d like some help with the above ^^ watch this video below to hear some of the success stories from women who have completed our 12-week Menopause Weight Loss Mastery program.
+If you’d like some help with the above ^^ watch this video below.
+In it, you’ll hear some of the success stories from women who have completed our 12-week Menopause Weight Loss Mastery programme.

-Before you go, I’d like to give you a FREE delicious 7-day meal plan for losing stubborn perimenopause and menopause weight and keeping it off FOREVER!
+Before you go, I’d like to give you a FREE delicious 7-day meal plan.
+It will help you lose stubborn perimenopause and menopause weight and hopefully, keep it off FOREVER!